-- Funded Call Spread - Creates a pair of fully collateralized call spread options.
+Creates a pair of fully collateralized call spread options.
 They are ERTP assets and can be used as such in other contracts.
-There are two variants of this contract, which affect the way invitations are created.
-This version is fully funded by the creator, who receives a matching pair of call spread options, which can be traded or sold separately.
+This contract has two variants, which affect how invitations are created.
+This version is fully funded by the creator, who receives a matching pair of call spread options.
+They can be traded or sold separately.

-- Priced Call Spread - Creates a pair of fully collateralized call spread options.
+Creates a pair of fully collateralized call spread options.
 They are ERTP assets and can be used as such in other contracts.
-There are two variants of this contract, which affect the way invitations are created.
-In this version, the creator requests a pair of invitations, each of which enables the holder to obtain one of the positions by providing a started portion of the collateral.
-This version would be useful for a market maker who finds pairs of people with matching interests.
+This contract has two variants, which affect how invitations are created.
+In this version, the creator requests a pair of invitations.
+Each one lets the holder obtain one of the positions by providing a started portion of the collateral.
+This version is useful for a market maker who finds pairs of participants with matching interests.

-- OTC Desk - A contract for giving quotes that can be exercised.
-The quotes are guaranteed to be exercisable because they are actually options with the underlying assets escrowed.
+A contract for giving quotes that can be exercised.
+The quotes are guaranteed to be exercisable because they are actually options with escrowed underlying assets.

-- Autoswap - An automated market maker (implementating Uniswap v1) that can always trade between the two currencies in its liquidity pool.
+An automated market maker.
+It can always trade between the two currencies in its liquidity pool.

-- Multipool Autoswap - An automated market maker implementing Uniswap v1.
-It has multiple liquidity pools and can trade between any pair of funded currencies.
+An automated market maker with multiple liquidity pools that can trade between any pair of funded currencies.